sensu/sensu-docs-legacy/docs/0.26/reference/events.md

 `silenced_by`
 : description
-  : List of silencing override IDs which match this event : type
+  : List of silence entry IDs which match this event
+: type
   : Array
 : example